lquesada/BattleBot-FlamingFox/README.md

 ====================

 FlamingFox is a naive robot mind based on a PIC16F628A microcontroller and a MSx84 control board.
+Copyright (c) 2008-2009, Luis Quesada - https://github.com/lquesada and Manuel Martin - https://github.com/DraXus

-The actual robot (named slightly differently) was built and developed in 2008-2009 for a course assignment by Luis Quesada (https://github.com/lquesada) and Manuel Martín (https://github.com/DraXus).
+The actual robot (named slightly differently) was built and developed for a course assignment.

 A video of the flawless victory of the robot can be seen in http://vimeo.com/3105046 .